Internet security: How to protect your digital life from hackers and viruses

 One technique utilised by hackers going after a specific person is placing a trojan virus on a target system.
 Hackers can then record keypresses to grab passwords and download whatever data they desire.

-Anti-virus will help prevent such attacks.
-You don’t need to pay for the software either, our first choice for free AV is Avast!, but also consider Microsoft Security Essentials and AVG.
-These freebies perform as well, sometimes better, than premium packages like Norton and McAfee.
+Anti-virus (AV) will help prevent such attacks, and you don’t need to pay for the software.
+There are numerous free AV packages which provide sufficient protection for most of us.
+Some good free AV tools include Avast!, Microsoft Defender, Avira and AVG.
+These perform as well, sometimes better, than premium packages like Norton and McAfee.
 In fact these two might be best avoided anyway as they have a reputation for being bloated and overpriced.
-If you want to pay try the excellent Kaspersky or Panda Anti-virus.
+If you want to pay, try the excellent Kaspersky or ESET NOD32.

 It’s also a good idea not to just go clicking on any file attachments that come through email, even if they’re seemingly coming from someone you trust.
 Run an anti-virus scan on those things first as otherwise you could come down with a nasty case of the trojans.
 The super-paranoid can make use of Sandboxie, a smart application that isolates programs to prevent them affecting the rest of the system, allowing you to safely check a file before letting it loose.